gregzb/SoftwareGraphicsEngine/README.md

   * Will combine texture mapping and normals to alter light calculations as if triangle wasn't perfectly flat - Done
 * Orthographic Camera - Done
 * Sky Map
-  * Essentially a regular cube, but normals are inverted and texture is available on the inside.
+  * Essentially a regular cube, but normals are inverted and texture is available on the inside. - Done
   * (Maybe allow using normals from OBJ file?) - Done
 * Gamma correction
   * Gamma correct all values related to user input and light except for non color data.
 (To power of 2.2, and to power of 1/2.2 at end) - Done I think?